University of Western Ontario: Academics

-Reputation
+Rankings and reputation

 In the 2022 Academic Ranking of World Universities rankings, the university ranked 201–300 in the world and 9–12 in Canada.
-The 2023 QS World University Rankings ranked the university 172nd in the world and eighth in Canada.
+The 2024 QS World University Rankings ranked the university 114th in the world and sixth in Canada.
 The 2023 Times Higher Education World University Rankings ranked Western 201–250 in the world, and 8–10 in Canada.
 In U.S. News & World Report 2022–23 global university rankings, the university placed 300th in the world, and tenth in Canada.
 In Maclean's 2023 rankings, Western placed 11th in their Medical-Doctoral university category, tied with Université Laval.
 The university also ranked 13th in Maclean reputation category.

 The university has also placed in a number of rankings that evaluated the employment prospects of its graduates.
 In QS's 2022 graduate employability ranking, the university ranked 43rd in the world, and third in Canada.

+The university is ranked among the top 1% of higher education institutions worldwide.